-The bubble tea craze has once again swept across the country of Singapore.
+The bubble tea craze has once again swept across the country of Malaysia.
 And the reason behind this craze is how convenient it is to purchase your desired cup of bubble tea with your favorite milk tea choice, among other things.

 The convenience of ordering bubble tea online and delivery to the comfort of one’s home

 Choice of Sugar level available for people to choose can go to 100% or 150%.